BlaStar1249/cryptii/README.md

 # cryptii
-I am trying to rebuild the features of the website cryptii.com
+I am trying to rebuild the features of the website cryptii.com with python